Staff and student FAQs

-If you think a member of staff may be involved in activities that constitute a serious breach of policy, the matter may be dealt with as a Public Interest Disclosure (PID).
+If you think a member of staff may be involved in activities that constitute serious wrongdoing like corruption, fraud, maladministration, or a serious breach of policy, the matter may be dealt with as a Whistleblowing Public Interest Disclosure (PID).

-You can bring your concerns to the Complaints Resolution Manager, or another Public Disclosures Officer, who will make an assessment based on the facts.
+You can bring your concerns to the head of the Complaints Resolution Unit (the Associate Director of CRU), or another Public Disclosures Officer in the University, who will assess the matter based on the facts.
 Matters that are subsequently accepted as a PID will be managed in accordance with the appropriate processes and protections are offered for the person or persons making the disclosure.

 Public Interest Disclosures can only be made by staff.
 Students who have similar concerns must use the complaints process.